evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 If your classes take parameters when creating you'll need to mod or extend or whatever the above to use [CreateObjectArray(*Class_Name, Array_of_Args*)](https://docs.oracle.com/cd/E92519_02/pt856pbr3/eng/pt/tpcl/langref_PeopleCodeBuilt-inFunctionsAndLanguageConstructs_C.html#ub00fb66b-2299-4bb0-a977-e187ee7d0577) instead.

 I've just slapped the above together, mainly so that I can recall the SQL involved in the future.
 I haven't even tested it.
-Should be close though, and the main bit is really the SQL. :smiley:
+Should be close though, and the main bit is really the SQL.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5Nzc5NTA4NywzNDgwNTM5NjgsNjE4Mj
-MxNjIwLDE2MzgxMTY4OTIsNjcxNjk0ODgxXX0=
+eyJoaXN0b3J5IjpbLTEyMjE1ODU5MjAsLTU5Nzc5NTA4NywzND
+gwNTM5NjgsNjE4MjMxNjIwLDE2MzgxMTY4OTIsNjcxNjk0ODgx
+XX0=
 -->